Official-Satyam-Tiwari/PythonCourseForBeginners/SYLLABUS.md

 ## 8. Statistical Analysis of Data with Python

-- (Introduction and practical applications — details to be provided in course content)
+- (Introduction and practical applications — details to be added)

 ---